Carpea03/sales_interviewer/README.md

 Configuration
 Ensure the following configurations are set correctly in the secrets.toml file:

-OPENAI_API_KEY: Your OpenAI API key.
+ANTHROPIC_API_KEY: Your Anthropic API key.
 EMAIL_USER: Your email address used for sending emails.
 EMAIL_PASSWORD: Your email password or app-specific password.
 EMAIL_SERVER: The SMTP server of your email provider.